KSP-KOS/KOS/doc/source/structures/misc/gui.rst

         To see how to make a modified style, see the documentation for :struct:`Style`.

     .. attribute:: GUI

 	:type: :struct:`GUI`
 	:access: Get-only

 	To be useful, all widgets (buttons, labels, textfields, etc) must either be contained inside a :struct:`GUI` widget directly, or be contained inside another :struct:`Widget` which in turn is also contained inside a :struct:`GUI` widget.
 (Or contained inside a widget contained inside a widget contained inside a GUI, etc..)

 	This suffix will find which :struct:`GUI` is the one which ultimately is the one holding this widget.

     .. attribute:: PARENT

 	:type: :struct:`Box`
 	:access: :Get-only

-      Widgets can be contained inside Boxes that are contained inside other Boxes, etc.  This suffix tells you which :sturuct:`Box` contains this one.
+	Widgets can be contained inside Boxes that are contained inside other Boxes, etc.  This suffix tells you which :struct:`Box` contains this one.
 If you attempt to call this suffix on the outermost :struct:`GUI` Box that contains all the others in a panel, you may find that kOS throws a complaining error because there is no parent to the outermost widget.
 To protect your code against this, use the :attr:`Widget:HASPARENT` suffix.

     .. attribute:: HASPARENT

 	:type: :struct:`Boolean`
 	:access: :Get-only

 	If trying to use :attr:`Widget:PARENT` would generate an error because this widget has no parent, then :attr:`HASPARENT` will be false.
 	Otherwise it will be true.

 .. structure:: Box